satriadega/satriadega/README.md

 # Hi, I'm Satria P 👋

-🚀 A backend-focused developer who loves turning complex problems into simple, elegant solutions.
+🚀 A backend-focused developer who loves turning complex problems into simple, elegant solutions. <br />
-💻 Skilled in Java and JavaScript, with a strong focus on clean code and scalable systems.
+💻 Skilled in Java and JavaScript, with a strong focus on clean code and scalable systems. <br />
-⚡ Always exploring new tools and techniques to build faster, smarter, and more reliable applications.
+⚡ Always exploring new tools and techniques to build faster, smarter, and more reliable applications. <br />

 ✨ I enjoy: